viveshok/Okasaki/README.md

-Okazaki
+Okasaki
 =======

-Solutions for Purely Functional Data Structures
+Solutions for Purely Functional Data Structures by Chris Okasaki